denten-books/plain-text/0-chapter.md

 > intellectual, and political importance of active and engaged literacy [...]
 > will respond to this report with grave concern [@nea_reading_2004, vii].

-Contrary to the report's findings, numbers about textuality at large tell a different and an entirely more optimistic story.
+Contrary to the report's findings, numbers about textuality "in the wild" tell a different and an entirely more optimistic story.

 On an average day in 2008, at home, an average American read around 100,500 words a day.
 At 250 words per page, that is around 402 printed pages.
 Between